On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: Sasakian Manifolds and quasi-Einstein metrics

 \section{Sasakian Manifolds and quasi-Einstein metrics}

 In this section, we will explore a relationship between Sasakian manifolds and quasi-Einstein metrics in dimension three.
 We will then proceed to use a classification result due to Tanno \cite{Tanno69} of Sasaskian manifolds of constant $\phi$-sectional curvature to obtain a classification result about quasi-Einstein metrics in dimension three, which will imply Theorem \ref{thm:1}.
+See also \cite{Ghosh19} for additional results between $K$-contact structures, quasi-Einstein metrics, and Sasakian manifolds.

 \begin{defn} A Riemannian manifold $(M,g)$ is called \textbf{Sasakian} if its metric cone $g = (M \times \mathbb{R}, \: t^2g + dt^2)$ is K\"ahler with K\"ahler form $t^2d\theta + 2t \, dt \wedge \theta$ where $\theta$ is a one form on $(M,g)$. \end{defn}